Dr. Ryan Thompson

 • PUBLICATIONS

-• G. Burkhalter, R. C. Thompson, M. Waldrep, Classical Solutions of the Fornberg-Whitham Equation, Accepted to the Journal of Involve for publication (2023).
+• G. Burkhalter, R. C. Thompson, M. Waldrep, Classical Solutions of the Fornberg-Whitham Equation, Journal of Involve, 18, No. 2 (2025), 239-260.

 • J. Holmes, R. C. Thompson, F. Tiǧlay, The Cauchy Problem for the Gurevich-Zybin System, Journal of Mathematical Physics, 63, No. 4 (2022).